Al Bano and Romina Power

-Career
+Careers

 Albano Carrisi met Romina Power, daughter of American actor Tyrone Power, during the filming of the movie Nel sole, named after one of his songs, in 1967.
 He had already released a number of solo recordings and she by then had appeared in several Italian films.
 The two married in 1970 in Cellino San Marco.
 Their debut single, "Storia di due innamorati", was released the same year by the labels La voce del padrone and Odeon, and went on to become a minor hit in Italy.
 The song appeared on Al Bano's solo album A cavallo di due stili.
 Power also released three solo albums between 1969 and 1974.